Extra pearls in graph theory

 for any $n$.\qeds

 \parbf{Comments.} We can deduce a recursive relation for $a_n$, without using~$a_n'$:

-This is a special case of the so called \emph{constant-recursive sequences}.
+This is a special case of the so-called \emph{constant-recursive sequences}.
 The general term of constant-recursive sequences can be expressed by a closed formula --- read \cite{jordan} if you wonder how.
-In our case it is
+In our case, it is

 Since $a_n$ is an integer and $0<\tfrac1{\sqrt{5}}\cdot(\tfrac{3-\sqrt{5}}2)^n<1$ for any $n\ge 1$, a shorter formula can be written

 where $\lfloor x\rfloor$ denotes floor of $x$; that is, $\lfloor x\rfloor$ is the maximal integer that does not exceed $x$.